akshatb19/upload_ap/installation.md

     - [Try login](#try-login)

 ## Prerequisites
-The only prerequisite for setting up blip is having OS: Ubuntu 16.04 (Xenial Xerus).
+The only prerequisite for installing blip is:
+- OS: Ubuntu 16.04 (Xenial Xerus).

 ## Installing Node and Yarn